N8Maynard91/mcp-starwars/README.md

 MCP Server for the [SWAPI Star Wars API](https://swapi.dev). _The main goal of the project is to show how an MCP server can be used to interact with APIs._

 > **Note**: All data used by this MCP server is fetched from the SWAPI documentation](https://swapi.dev).

+> **Fork Notice**: This is a fork of [johnpapa/mcp-starwars](https://github.com/johnpapa/mcp-starwars) with added quiet mode support to prevent JSON parsing errors in MCP clients.

 <a name="features"></a>